Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Atmospheric scattering (cloud) characteristics

-where $N_\mathrm{p}$ is the mean number density of the grains, $\sigma(r_0,\lambda)$ is their mean extinction cross-section, and $\Delta z$ is the vertical extent of the distribution.
-For a given effective grain size, $r_0$, and vertical distribution $\Delta z$, the optical thickness at a given wavelength can only be varied by changing the number density of the cloud grains.
+where $N_r$ is the mean number density of the grains, $\kappa(r_0,\lambda)$ is their mean extinction cross-section, and $\Delta z$ is the vertical extent of the particulate distribution.
+For a given cloud species of effective grain size, $r_0$, and vertical extent, $\Delta z$, the optical thickness at a given wavelength can only be varied by changing the number density of the cloud grains.
 Thus,